mrman888/ng-conf-cypress-workshop/notes.md

 - cypress is using jquery
 - When cypress needs to check a test.
 It will do a poll all the time.
 - .contain
+- use intelli sense when you care on the should method to see the rest of the have.
+- every commands (chainable) is getting queued by cypress.
+Cypress commands is asynchronous.
+Then Cypress will then executes the queue of commands.
+- If you use cy.pause(); then you need to click on the pause line in the cypress browser session
+- You can have different cypress.json files and access different environment variables within the cypress.json env: {} section

 ```javascript
 cy.get('h1').should('have.text', 'Tour of Heroes');
 cy.get('h1').should('contain', 'Tour of Heroe');